Inspire - Corporate Headquarters

 Present

-Inspire controls aspiration throughout the Sprawl.
-Goal-tracking, comparison, community motivation—all working to ensure you never feel like you've arrived.
+Complete aspiration infrastructure throughout the Sprawl.
+Goal-tracking, comparison, community motivation—all calibrated to ensure you never feel like you've arrived.
+A covert distribution network in the Dregs runs beauty and wellness product trials through a partner operation.
+The customers don't know they're subjects.

 Key Locations

-Neo-San Francisco Heights.
-Corporate headquarters at the city's highest point, visible from everywhere below.
-Contains event spaces, community centers, and the algorithms that determine what comparisons users see.
+The Heights, Sector 3.
+A converted theater complex at the intersection of the Amplifier and Jackson, where wealth meets culture.
+Corporate headquarters perched on the Heights ridgeline, visible from everywhere below.
+Contains event spaces, media production studios, community centers, and the algorithms that determine what comparisons users see.

 Inspire Hubs Community